nmattia/nmattia.com/index.md

 ---

-I'm an engineer, currently brexiting my way back to Zurich.
+I'm an engineer living in Switzerland.

 For a condensed version of my experience, have a look at my <a
                         href="cv.pdf">CV</a>.<br/>